-Electrical malfunction is the leading cause of home fires.
+Electrical malfunction is the leading cause of home fires, including Electrical Fires.
 Malfunctions may occur due to worn, loose or defective wiring, or due to overloaded power strips and wall outlets.
 Flammable items can catch fire if placed near equipment that generates heat, flame or sparks.
+For instance, improperly maintained electrical systems can lead to circuit overloads, which may spark fires.
+Regular inspections by qualified electricians can help identify potential hazards before they lead to disasters.

 In the event that an electrical fire does break out, stay calm and quickly follow these four steps:

 Cutting power off at the source is the very first thing to do.
 Very quickly, flip the switch of your house’s main fuse box.
+Make sure all family members are aware of the location of the fuse box and how to operate it.
+Knowing where to find the power switch can be crucial in emergencies.
 Do not try to put out an electrical fire unless the power is off.
+In some cases, using circuit breakers is more effective because they can rapidly disconnect power to specific areas or appliances.

 The best way to put out an electrical fire is with a dry chemical fire extinguisher.
+It is essential to check the type of fire extinguisher you have, as some extinguishers are not suitable for electrical fires.
 Remember the PASS acronym:

 Pull the pin at the top of the extinguisher to break the seal